-The purpose of this policy is to set out the duties of Accenture and its employees when processing personal data about individuals.
-The UK BCR commitments are based on this Policy.
+The purpose of this policy is to set out the duties of each Accenture group entity and its employees when processing personal data about individuals.
+The BCR commitments are based on this Policy.

 Data Privacy Site

 There is a dedicated website available to Accenture employees for data privacy resources and relevant information, news and updates (access is restricted to Accenture only).